nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/UniversityCompetitionExam/README.md

 	If there is already added a University with the given name, return the following message: "{universityName} is already added in the repository."
 	If the above case is not reached, convert the given collection of requiredSubjects into collection of integers, containing every required subject’s id.
 The subjects will be already added into the SubjectRepository.
 Create a new University and add it to the UniversityRepository.
 Return the following message: "{universityName} university is created and added to the {relevantRepositoryTypeName}!"

+## AddStudent Command

+### Parameters

+	firstName – string
+	lastName – string

+### Functionality

+The method should create and add a new entity of IStudent to the StudentRepository.

+	If there is already added a Student with the given firstName and lastName, return the following message: "{firstName} {lastName} is already added in the repository."

+	If the above case is not reached, create a new Student and add it to the StudentRepository.
+Return the following message: "Student {firstName} {lastName} is added to the {relevantRepositoryTypeName}!"